 241 - Television WorkshopStudents plan, write, videotape, edit, anchor, and produce a television news program for broadcast to the community.
 Topics may range from news to election coverage.

 242 - Speech Skills for the MediaProvides students with a variety of speech skills that would be useful to them in media professions.
 Among the skills included are interviewing on and off camera, radio and television news reading, extemporaneous speaking, oral reading, group discussion, and impromptu speaking.

 246 - Television PracticumDevelops television skills through experience working on special broadcasting projects under supervision of mass communication faculty.
-Experience is gained through active participation in television shows such as, Principia in Preview, a "live" weekly information program broadcast to the campus.
 May be offered for variable credit from .5 to one semester hour.
 May be taken six times up to a total of six semester hours.

 251 - Radio BroadcastingUsing Principia Internet Radio (PIR) facilities, students create, produce, direct, voice, and operate their own live radio programs and create promotional materials in a variety of formats.
 Emphasis on effective communication of ideas.
 Students in the workshop also assist each other in critiquing and improving their work on a regular basis.

 263 - Public RelationsThis introductory class instructs students in the theory and techniques of public relations practice: why organizations must deal effectively with various publics, how to write a news release, how to interact with the media.
 Corporate and agency public relations are both examined.
 Case studies that highlight effective public relations strategies are considered.
 A special section on crisis communications is included.